gabbyarmour/esri-arcobjects-walkthrough-solutions/README.md

 ## General Information
 This repository hosts my solutions to the ArcObjects .NET 10.8 SDK walkthroughs.
 The solutions were created using the ArcObjects .NET *10.6* SDK, which works similarly enough to the 10.8 SDK.
 You can find all of the walkthroughs [here](https://desktop.arcgis.com/en/arcobjects/latest/net/webframe.htm#welcome.htm) within the online help documentation.

 The solutions will include the resulting .esriAddIn files and the CSharp code used to generate the .esriAddIn files.
-The walkthroughs provided through ESRI should provide enough information to show how the .esriAddIn file is generated and how to use the add in inside of ArcMap.
+The walkthroughs provided through ESRI should provide enough information to show how the .esriAddIn file is generated and how to use the add-in inside of ArcMap.
 Refer to the [first walkthrough](https://desktop.arcgis.com/en/arcobjects/latest/net/webframe.htm#WalthroughBuildingCustomUIElementsUsingAdd-Ins.htm) for an extended example.

 This is an ongoing project.
 More solutions to walkthroughs will be added to this repository along the way.